 Question 6: Does your profile fit this business?

 Founder-market fit is a real variable, and it's underweighted in most business evaluations.
-The question is not whether you're passionate about the idea — passion is necessary but not sufficient.
+The question is not whether you're attached to the idea — conviction is necessary but not sufficient.
 The question is whether you have, or can realistically acquire, the capabilities the business requires to succeed.

 A technology founder building a platform for agricultural cooperatives needs either agricultural cooperative expertise or the ability to acquire it quickly, and a credible path to being trusted by the people they're serving.
 A founder building an education platform needs either deep pedagogical expertise or close relationships with educators who will provide it.
 The gap between what the business requires and what the founder brings is a risk that compounds over time — it doesn't close automatically as the business grows.